ChimiWei/ra-servicos-dinamicos-page/README.md

 # RA Serviços Dinâmicos Page
- A responsive SPA for my agency.
+ A responsive and simple web page for my agency.